-The vote of a plurality of our outstanding shares of common stock represented in person or by proxy at the annual meeting and entitled to vote is required to elect the seven director nominees to serve on our Board of Directors for a one-year term, to hold office until the next annual meeting of our stockholders or until removed from office in accordance with our bylaws.
+The vote of a plurality of our outstanding shares of common stock represented in person (via the live webcast) or by proxy at the annual meeting and entitled to vote is required to elect the eight director nominees to serve on our Board of Directors for a one-year term, to hold office until the next annual meeting of our stockholders or until removed from office in accordance with our bylaws.
 The nominees receiving the highest number of affirmative votes will be elected.